ereio/hack-a-mole-react/readme.md

     * added login scene
     * added event handler templates for login scene
     * implemented react-router for navigation
+    * created authentication wall with login and the game
 ### Requirements:

 **Create a simple Whack-a-mole game:**